 At $19.95/month and with a risk free, full money-back guarantee period of 60 days it is well worth subscribing and giving it a very thorough road test.

-Click on the button below to subscribe to Guitar Tricks, test it out and don't forget to let me know how you get on!
+Click on the button below to visit Guitar Tricks, we strongly recommend you to test it out and don't forget to let me know how you get on!

 But remember, with both of them having full money-back guarantee periods you get to try them both out for yourself with no risk!